 We have performed soak tests on the Skid Guard material, and its ability to resist moisture deterioration is very strong, which is excellent for the longevity of the product.
 Skid Guard also improves the abrasion resistance for a camper when mounted on a truck.

 Above: Skid Guard material on the camper’s base

 TCM: Does the Skid Guard material change the weight of the camper?

 Tom: Using the Skid Guard material adds about twelve pounds to the weight of a Four Wheel Camper.
 To compensate, we are looking at redesigning our cabinetry architecture in the galley to improve the frameless construction.
 We are always looking for ways to increase the durability and longevity of our product while maintaining or decreasing the overall weight.

 Above: The new painted wood cabinetry

 TCM: For 2015, FWC is offering painted wood cabinetry.
-Looking at the photos of this new painted cabinetry, it doesn’t look any different than the previous cabinetry.
+Looking at the photos of this newly painted cabinetry, it doesn’t look any different than the previous cabinetry.

 Tom: Aesthetically, the new painted cabinets look identical to the old cabinets.
 For decades, Four Wheel has used a vinyl facing on plywood cabinetry.
-The new painted cabinetry uses an ultraviolet (UV) cured multi-coat finish that includes a clear coat which is applied to an American Douglas Fir plywood.
-The end result is a cabinet that looks the same, but has a much more durable finish.
+The newly painted cabinetry uses an ultraviolet (UV) cured multi-coat finish that includes a clear coat which is applied to an American Douglas Fir plywood.
+The end result is a cabinet that looks the same but has a much more durable finish.

 We pay close attention to the environmental impact of the materials we use.
 Manufacturing in California also puts environmentally sensitive requirements on our materials.
 It is harder to make a product in California than anywhere else in America.